-Is Buying Real Estate in San Miguel de Allende Still a Good Investment?
+Is San Miguel de Allende Real Estate a Good Investment?

 San Miguel de Allende has long been one of the most desirable places in Mexico for foreign buyers.
 But with rising prices, increased international attention, and a growing reputation as a luxury destination, many prospective homeowners and investors are asking the same question: is buying property in San Miguel de Allende still a good investment?